droidian-devices/devices.droidian.org/README.md

 > -D flag is provided used to allow draft pages to be included.

+The installation guide generation scripts use nodejs, hence it is recommanded to install nodejs and running the command `npm install` in after navigation into the cloned root directory(the directory that contains package.json).

 The site is up at [http://localhost:1313](http://localhost:1313) by default
 ## Adding new device to list of supported devices
- In order to work with support device pages, ensure that python is installed on your machine.The step by step guide to install python can be found [here](https://realpython.com/installing-python)

-- The scripts depends on the `yaml` and `schema` Python packages, hence you need to install them before using running the script.You can install the dependencies by running the command:

-    pip install -r requirements.txt

-The list of devices that are known to run droidian can to found at https:devices.droidian.org.If you wish to add a new device to the list you will have to add an entry manually in the content/_index.md.
-You could point to an external URL for installation guide or use the generate_device_pages.py script present within in the project to automatically generate the installation guide.The script generates guides in markdown(.md) file format.
+The list of devices that are known to run droidian can to found at https:devices.droidian.org.If you wish to add a new device to the list, you will have to add an entry manually in the content/_index.md.
+You could point to an external URL for installation guide in the content/_index.md, or use generate_device_pages.js script present within in the project to automatically generate the installation guide.
+The The script generates guides in markdown(.md) file format.
 The guides are genrated based on the device specific YAML configuration files present inside data/supported-devices directory.

-    python generate_device_pages.py
+    node generate_device_pages.js

-In order to new automatically generate the installation guide add new file with <codename>.yaml file inside data/supported-devices directory. copy the contents of sample.yml(present in same folder) into the recently created <codename>.yaml file.
+In order to new automatically generate the installation guide add new file with <codename>.yaml file inside data/supported-devices directory.
+The generate_device_pages.js looks at the templateName field to identify the templete to be used, If the field is not provided ,by default the `default_template.md` present inside templates folder is used.
+If you do not which to use any other custom template, create a new .md file inside templates folder and specify the name of the file as templeteName's value in your <codename>.yaml file.
+The md template supports (mustache)[https://mustache.github.io/] syntax, and the fields in <codename>.yaml file, will be available as mustache variables during the build.
+Refer the contents of sample.yml(present inside data/supported-devices folder) to know about the feilds, a to copy them into the recently created <codename>.yaml file.
-Now update the paramters in the <codename>.yaml as per your device.
+Now update the parameters in the <codename>.yaml as per your device.

 These are the parameters used in `codename.yml`.
 Start each device entry with a `-`.
 - `manufacturer`: manufacturer of the device